About the degree programme

 How we select

 Meeting the entry requirements does not guarantee the offer of a place.
 Entrance to the Medical School is extremely competitive, and each application is assessed independently by two members of admissions staff against the academic criteria.
-This assessment is then added to the weightings applied to your Situational Judgement Test and total UCAT score.
-We then rank applications in order.

 We make offers soon after the final assessment day.
 As a result of the level of competition for places, many high-quality applicants are unsuccessful.
 We inform some unsuccessful applicants (those with low selection scores) on an ongoing basis throughout the selection process of their status.